-Marianne K – French Teacher – My Online Schooling
+Marianne Kavanagh – French Teacher – My Online Schooling

 Teaching a language online is obviously quite different from classroom teaching, although many of the same materials from the classroom can be adapted for online teaching.